 As the PhD school is popular, we encourage students to register early.
-Our goal is to admit as many students as possible but we do note that we have limited room availability.
+Our goal is to admit as many students as possible but we do note that we might have limited room availability.
 To foster interaction with the TMA community, students are encouraged to join the TMA Conference in the days following the PhD School.
 PhD students participating to the school are invited to join the main TMA conference free of charge (except for those participants authors of an accepted paper).

 How to apply and Travel Grants

-The price for registration for the TMA 2022 PhD school will be fixed soon.
+The price for registration for the TMA 2023 PhD school is EUR 250,00.
 This fee will be levied on all attending students, also those receiving travel grants (see below), as the travel grant rules from our sponsors require us to ask for a small own investment.
-Registration fee would be below 250 Euro.

 In order to apply, please submit the following as a single PDF document: